Minoring in Physics or Astronomy at SJSU

 Program Requirements

 Students interested in pursuing the Physics Minor are required to complete 18 units of physics courses taken at San José State University with a “C” (2.0) average or better, normally including Physics 50, Physics 51, Physics 52, and an additional 6 units of coursework (normally two additional classes) of upper division physics approved by the undergraduate physics advisor.
-See the Physics Minor program overview listed in the SJSU Academic Catalog for official requirements, and refer to the Physics Minor form [pdf] for a template of how these requirements can be met.
-Contact the undergraduate physics advisor for more information.
+PHYS 180 and 184 (up to four units, combined) typically count for this, as do all other 100-level courses except for PHYS 100W, 123, and ASTR 101.
+See the Physics Minor program overview listed in the SJSU Academic Catalog for official requirements, and contact the undergraduate physics advisor with any questions.

 Students interested in pursuing the Astronomy Minor are required to complete 21 units worth of courses with a grade of a "C" (2.0 GPA) or better, normally including Physics 50, Physics 51, Physics 52, ASTR 117A, ASTR 117B, and ASTR 155.
-See the Astronomy Minor program overview listed in the SJSU Academic Catalog for official requirements, and refer to the Astronomy Minor form [pdf] for a template of how these requirements can be met.
-Contact the undergraduate physics advisor for more information.
+See the Astronomy Minor program overview listed in the SJSU Academic Catalog for official requirements, and contact the undergraduate physics advisor with any questions.